Killthebug/Bika-Lims-Wiki/Translations-and-localisation.md

 msgstr "yy-mm-dd"
 ```

-### Overriding translations

-To override translations, use the plone-manual.pot and plone-bika.pot files, respectively.
-Any translation which cannot be automatically discovered during update, or translations which should override the defaults (for example, in packages that extend bika).
-The references mentioned above make clear which domain contains which type of message, though there are some unavoidable duplications.

 ### Variable Substitutions

 Variable substitutions in messages that passed to the _() calls (in both Python and Javascript), are done with the gettext-style ${} substitution.
 Don't use string concatenation, "%s" or "".format to create these strings, the message translation will not work.